configdotsys/mathematics-reference/linear-algebra-control-ai.md

 # Linear Algebra for Control Theory and AI: A Comprehensive Reference

-This document is a personal technical reference for linear algebra concepts used in control theory, estimation, and modern AI methods.
+*This document is a personal technical reference for linear algebra concepts used in control theory, estimation, and modern AI methods.*

-The purpose is not to re-teach linear algebra from first principles, nor to provide formal mathematical proofs.
-Instead, the goal is to preserve **working understanding** — the definitions, identities, and derivations that repeatedly appear when reasoning about:
+*The purpose is not to re-teach linear algebra from first principles, nor to provide formal mathematical proofs.
+Instead, the goal is to preserve **working understanding** — the definitions, identities, and derivations that repeatedly appear when reasoning about:*

-* state-space models
+*-state-space models*
-* system modes and eigenvalues
+*-system modes and eigenvalues*
-* controllability and observability
-* estimation and covariance propagation
-* optimization and least-squares problems
+*-controllability and observability*
-* dimensionality reduction and learning algorithms
+*-estimation and covariance propagation* *-optimization and least-squares problems* *-dimensionality reduction and learning algorithms*

 This document exists so that future-me can re-enter the mathematics quickly, reconstruct reasoning steps, and reconnect equations to physical and algorithmic meaning.